-To introduce the art with some basic insights into its history and significance to the Circle family, TCC organized an amazing workshop and invited expert artist Rajshree Nedungai to conduct the session.
+To introduce the art with some basic insights into its history and significance to the Rooftop family.
+We organized an amazing workshop and invited expert artist Rajshree Nedungai to conduct the session.

 About The Artist

 Rajshree Nedugadi is a famous artist, author, and huge art admirer.
 She has gained a lot of experiences and achieved new feats in her artistic journey of 24 years.
-She hails from Gurugram, Haryana, and is trained in more than 350 artforms.
-She did her Masters in Economics but her love for art and the history behind our cultural procurement drove her towards the world of art.
+Rajshree hails from Gurugram, Haryana, and is trained in more than 350 artforms.
+She did her master’s in Economics but her love for art and the history behind our cultural procurement drove her toward the world of art.
 She thinks of herself as a blessed soul to be able to learn and master so many arts.

 And The Workshop Began

-The workshop began with a brief introduction to Rajshree Nedungadi, who expressed her heartfelt gratitude towards the attendees and went on to describe the history and cultural journey of the Ganjifa art form.
+The workshop began with a brief introduction to Rajshree Nedungadi, who expressed her heartfelt gratitude to the attendees.
+Further she went on to describe the history and cultural journey of the Ganjifa art form.
 She further demonstrated the process and explained each step in a very detailed manner.

-She laid a lot of emphasis on the correct representation of tales and also highlighted the methods to make hassle-free art pieces that are very meaningful and equally appealing.
-The session was very intriguing and exciting as the attendees were very engrossed in the workshop and were co-creating with her.
+She laid a lot of emphasis on the correct representation of tales.
+Rajshree also highlighted the methods to make hassle-free art pieces that are very meaningful and equally appealing.
+The session was very intriguing and exciting as the attendees were very engrossed in the workshop.
+All were co-creating with her.

 Towards The End Of The Workshop

 The attendees were from distant countries as well as from different regions of India and belonged to various age groups.
-However, they were united by their passion and enthusiasm for art, which eventually led them to a single platform.
-TCC was successful in connecting artists and creating a positive and magical vibe altogether.
+However, passion and enthusiasm united all for art, which eventually led them to a single platform.
+Rooftop was successful in connecting artists and creating a positive and magical vibe altogether.